 - In-room dining served in biodegradable corn starch containers

 - All toiletries are sealed.

 - The housekeeping has an additional supervisor who checks the room completely after cleaning and approves.
 Afterwards he puts the sanitized seal outside the main door indicating that the room is ready for the next occupant.

 A “black box” as they (the machan) call themselves with no network, no television in the rooms, could teach us a thing or two about what life outside screens is like.
-Of course, you can access internet through a weak wifi as the main purpose is to have guests disconnect from the world.
-It wasn’t easy for an internet addict like me.
+You can access internet through a weak wifi as the main purpose is to have guests disconnect from the world.
+But it wasn’t easy for an internet addict like me.

 The machan is a cluster of 26 treehouse accommodations spread over 27 acres of land on a mountain plateau overlooking the valley and mostly hidden by clouds.

 One can rest assured that it does not get more socially distant than this.
 Our stay was in a three-level treehouse that had the master bedroom upon entry followed by spiral descending wooden steps leading to the next double bedroom.
 Further concrete steps lead down to the pool area.